 How to Get to Coron from Manila

 Riding a plane is the most time-efficient way of reaching any part of Palawan, especially if you are coming from Manila.
-Local airlines like Skyjet, Philippine Airlines and Cebu Pacific offer direct flights from Manila to Coron on a regular schedule.
+Local airlines like Skyjet, Philippine Airlines, and Cebu Pacific offer direct flights from Manila to Coron regularly.
 The same applies if you are coming from Cebu or Clark, Pampanga.

 A few ferry lines depart from Manila to Coron pier four times a week.
 The travel time usually takes just 12 hours.
-2GO offers trips almost daily from Manila to Coron, and cost as low as Php 2,200.
+2GO offers trips from Manila to Coron almost daily and costs as low as Php 2,200.

 Coron Travel Tips

-- Unlike most tourist beaches in the Philippines, the ones in this list can get very rocky because of the coral reef and also because of the geography.
+- Unlike most tourist beaches in the Philippines, the ones on this list can get very rocky because of the coral reef and geography.
 It is advisable to wear aqua shoes or fins when going snorkeling.

-- If you plan to visit Coron in the peak season in summertime (March to May), make sure to book hotels months ahead.
-Coron and most parts of Palawan get fully booked because it is an extremely popular destination.
+- If you plan to visit Coron in the peak summer season (March to May), make sure to book hotels months ahead.
+Coron and most parts of Palawan get fully booked because it is a top-rated destination.

 - The main mode of transportation in Coron are tricycles and habal-habal.
 Fare starts at Php 10 only.

-- Some islands and beaches in Coron require a small entrance fee, so make sure to ask the management or the boatmen ahead of time so you can get a grasp of the price range.
+- Some islands and beaches in Coron require a small entrance fee, so make sure to ask the management or the boatmen ahead of time to get a grasp of the price range.